molgenis/vip-decision-tree/README.md

 Optionally labels and the path through the tree can be annotated to the FORMAT fields as well.

+## Creating or modifying a decision tree

 ### Basic structure
-The top level of the json file contains:
+The top level of the [json](https://www.json.org/json-en.html) file contains:
 - the `rootnode`, this is the node where the tree starts.
 - a list of all nodes in the tree
-- a list of files that are used in the tree nodes. (optional)
+- a list of files, e.g. gene panels, that are used in the tree nodes. (optional)

-Minimal example:
+Example: (for more detailed information read the sections below).
 ```
 {
-  "rootNode": "gene",
+  "rootNode": "panel",
   "files": {
     "my_file" : {
       "path" : "/path/to/my/file"
     }
   },
   "nodes": {
-    "gene": {
+    "panel": {
-      "label": "Gene",
+      "label": "Panel",
+      "description": "MyCsqField value present in my file",
+      "type": "BOOL",
+      "query":
+      {
+        "field": "INFO/CSQ/MyCsqField",
+        "operator": in,
+        "value": "file:my_file"
+      }
+      "outcomeTrue": {
+        "nextNode": "exit_a"
+      },
+      "outcomeFalse": {
+        "nextNode": "gene_exists"
+      }
+    },
+    "gene_exists": {
       "description": "Gene exists",
       "type": "EXISTS",
       "field": "INFO/CSQ/Gene",
       "outcomeTrue": {
-        "nextNode": "gnomAD"
+        "nextNode": "exit_a"
       },
       "outcomeFalse": {
-        "nextNode": "exit_rm"
+        "nextNode": "exit_b"
       }
     },
     "exit_a": {